Grapholinguistics

-Graphemics or graphematics is the linguistic study of writing systems and their basic components, i.e. graphemes.
+Grapholinguistics is a branch of linguistics that concerns writing systems, their basic components (i.e. graphemes and glyphs) and the rules that define them.

+Graphology examines the specifics of written texts in a certain language and their correspondence to the spoken language.
+One area is the descriptive analysis of implicit regularities in written words and texts (graphotactics, analogous to phonotactics) to formulate explicit rules (orthography) for the writing system that can be used in prescriptive education or in computer linguistics, e.g. for speech synthesis.

+Study of the graphic units of language is divided into two branches, analogous to the handling of phonemes and phones in phonology and phonetics (the emic and etic areas of research).
+These are graphematics (sometimes graphemics), which studies systems of graphemes, and graphetics, which studies the distribution and form of graphs (e.g. through typography or elements of palaeography).
+Different schools of thought consider different entities to be graphemes; major points of divergence are the handling of punctuation, diacritic marks, digraphs or other multigraphs and non-alphabetic scripts.

+Name

 At the beginning of the development of this area of linguistics, Ignace Gelb coined the term grammatology for this discipline; later some scholars suggested calling it graphology to match phonology, but that name is traditionally used for a pseudo-science.
 Others therefore suggested renaming the study of language-dependent pronunciation phonemics or phonematics instead, but this did not gain widespread acceptance either, so the terms graphemics and graphematics became more frequent.

-Graphemics examines the specifics of written texts in a certain language and their correspondence to the spoken language.
-One major task is the descriptive analysis of implicit regularities in written words and texts (graphotactics) to formulate explicit rules (orthography) for the writing system that can be used in prescriptive education or in computer linguistics, e.g. for speech synthesis.

-In analogy to phoneme and (allo)phone in phonology, the graphic units of language are graphemes, i.e. language-specific characters, and graphs, i.e. language-specific glyphs.
-Different schools of thought consider different entities to be graphemes; major points of divergence are the handling of punctuation, diacritic marks, digraphs or other multigraphs and non-alphabetic scripts.

-Analogous to phonetics, the "etic" counterpart of graphemics is called graphetics and deals with the material side only (including paleography, typography and graphology).
+More recently, the term grapholinguistics has been used in English to imply a larger subfield of linguistics and allow contrast between graphematics and graphetics (though it had previously existed in the German tradition as Schriftlinguistik).

 Grammatology

 The term grammatology was first promoted in English by linguist Ignace Gelb in his 1952 book A Study of Writing.
 The equivalent word is recorded in German and French use long before then.
-Grammatology can examine the typology of scripts, the analysis of the structural properties of scripts, and the relationship between written and spoken language.
+Grammatology examines the typology of scripts, the analysis of the structural properties of scripts, and the relationship between written and spoken language.
 In its broadest sense, some scholars also include the study of literacy in grammatology and, indeed, the impact of writing on philosophy, religion, science, administration and other aspects of the organization of society.

 Historian Bruce Trigger associates grammatology with cultural evolution.

+Subfields

+Graphematics

+Graphematics (or graphemics) refers to the study of the systems that organise graphemes, which are realized as graphs, and their relation to phonology.

+Graphetics

+Graphetics refers to the study of the physical properties of the glyphs used in writing, and is analogous to the study of the physical properties of phones in phonetics.